madebymany/sir-trevor-js/Readme.md

 ## Extending Sir Trevor

+For an exceptionally well commented version of a BlockType, check out our [example BlockType](https://github.com/madebymany/sir-trevor-js/blob/master/examples/javascript/example_blocktype.js) that you can use a base.

 ### Creating your own BlockTypes

 A Block in it's simplest form is made up of some HTML markup, a function that tells it how to render from the JSON data (`loadData`) and a function that tells it how to get serialised into JSON (`toData`).